 - Pregnant women (Chlamydia, syphilis, hepatitis B and C, HIV);

-- People diagnosed HIVThere; If you have HIV, this dramatically increases your risk of becoming infected with other STIs, so immediate testing for syphilis, gonorrhea, chlamydia and herpes is recommended immediately upon diagnosis.
+- People diagnosed HIVThere; If you have HIV, this dramatically increases your risk of becoming infected with other STDs, so immediate testing for syphilis, gonorrhea, chlamydia and herpes is recommended immediately upon diagnostics.

 - People who have many partners;

 Bacterial STDs or STDs are easier to treat.
 Viral infections can be managed, but not always cured.

 If you are pregnant and have STDs, starting treatment immediately can prevent or reduce your baby's risk of infection.

 Treatment of STDs according to the cause includes:

 Antibiotics.
 Antibiotics can cure many sexually transmitted bacterial and parasitic infections, including gonorrhea, syphilis, chlamydia, and trichomoniasis.
 You usually treat gonorrhea and chlamydia at the same time, as these two infections often occur together.